gutobortolozzo/noki/README.md

 Example above is available in the directory examples/simple/

 Run this example from the project root using these two commands:
- - node --use_strict examples/simple/server.js
+ - node examples/simple/server.js
- - node --use_strict examples/simple/executor.js
+ - node examples/simple/executor.js

 More examples can be found on examples directory.